Global Citizen Summer Camp

 7. Increase knowledge about the products, practices, and perspectives of other cultures

-• Students will spend half the day having a language (TBD) immersion experience and the other half learning about Intercultural Competence
+• Students will spend half the day having a language (Arabic, Chinese, French & German) immersion experience and the other half learning about Intercultural Competence

-• The cost for the camp is $200 (with limited needs-based scholarships; a discount is also available for enrolling more than one student from the same household)
+• The cost for the camp is $200 (with limited needs-based scholarships; a discount is also available for enrolling more than one student from the same household - check out our registration form for more payment details)

 • Students who attend the whole week of camp will be given a Certificate of Participation

-For any questions regarding the summer camp, please email us at CLLCPrograms@osu.edu
+For any questions regarding the summer camp or to request to add your child/children to our waiting list, please email us at CLLCPrograms@osu.edu.

 Sandhya Shanker